C-O-D-E-H-U-B/Tutor/README.md

 -  Welcome page with the teacher's advertisements and notices.
 -  Will have a wall to pulish the teacher's notices and posts.
+-  User Settings and User Permissions maintainin.
+-  Birtday Reminder and gitt allocation
 -  Comment section to make the conversations.
 -  A messenger application to communication each other.
 -  Assignment room
 -  Exam room
 -  Reports room
 -  Lecture Room
 -  Admin panel with statical analitics
+-  Time slot booking to contact teacher

 ## Prerequisites